 And since I have yet to see a wild cheetah roaming about the Great White North...that makes the pronghorn the fastest land animal in Canada!

-The only plant species nominated by our supporters as an Olympian, wild mint is an ambitious survivor.
-Although mint grows best in moist soil, its invasive nature allows it to survive in sub-zero temperatures — as low as -36 degrees!
+Wild mint is an ambitious survivor.
+Although mint grows best in moist soil, its invasive nature allows it to survive in sub-zero temperatures — as low as -36 C!

 Although it dies back in cold environments, wild mint bounces right back come spring; a great example of endurance.